neuralmagic/deepsparse/examples/huggingface-transformers/README.md

 -->

 # Hugging Face transformers - DeepSparse Inference Examples
-This directory contains examples of benchmarking, and serving inferences of Hugging Face transformers from the [hugging-face-transformers](https://github.com/huggingface/transformers) repository using the DeepSparse Engine.
+This directory contains examples of benchmarking, and serving Hugging Face transformers from the [hugging-face-transformers](https://github.com/huggingface/transformers) repository using the DeepSparse Engine.
 These examples can load pre-trained, sparsified models from [SparseZoo](https://github.com/neuralmagic/sparsezoo) or you can specify your own transformer ONNX file